CC1358952/cs1302-api-app/meta/DEADLINE.md

 # Deadline

-Modify this file to satisfy a submission requirement related to the project deadline.
-Please keep this file organized using Markdown.
-If you click on this file in your GitHub repository website, then you will see that the Markdown is transformed into nice-looking HTML.

 ## Part 1.1: App Description

 This app allows a user to input a current NHL player's name and it returns